-We lease certain of our office, operating facilities, equipment and furniture and fixtures under various operating leases, the latest of which expires in August 2018.
+We lease our operating facilities and certain of our equipment and furniture and fixtures under various operating leases, the latest of which expires in July 2023.
 Certain of these leases have free or escalating rent payment provisions.
-We recognize rent expense on our operating leases on a straight-line basis over the terms of the leases, although actual cash payment obligations under certain of these agreements fluctuate over the terms of the agreements.
+We recognize rent expense on our operating leases on a straight-line basis over the terms of the leases, although actual cash payment obligations under certain of these agreements

-In March 2012, we entered into an agreement to lease a building to be constructed in Mountain View, California, adjacent to our headquarters office.
-The term of the operating lease is ten years from the date the building is delivered to us and the base rent is approximately \$0.6 million for the first year of the lease.
+In March 2012, we entered into an agreement to lease a building in Mountain View, California, adjacent to our headquarters office.
+The term of the operating lease is ten years from the date the building was delivered to us in August 2013 and the base rent is approximately \$0.6 million for the first year of the lease.
 The base rent increases annually by 3%.
-Future minimum payments related to this operating lease are estimated to total \$6.8 million over the tenyear term of the lease plus our proportionate share of certain operating expenses, insurance costs and taxes for each calendar year during the lease, but may differ depending on actual rentable square footage.
-Lease payments are expected to begin in the third quarter of 2013, although the actual commencement of lease payments will depend upon the date of completion and delivery of the newly constructed building.
+Future minimum payments related to this operating lease total \$7.0 million over the ten-year term of the lease plus our proportionate share of certain operating expenses, insurance costs and taxes for each calendar year during the lease.
+Lease payments began in the third quarter of 2013.

-Upon signing the Mountain View, California lease agreement, we entered into a financial guarantee consisting of a standby letter of credit for \$0.6 million, which may be reduced in increments of 25% of the original amount thereof on the first, second and third anniversaries of the commencement date, subject to our compliance with the applicable conditions to such reductions set forth in the lease.
+In connection with the Mountain View, California lease agreement, we entered into a financial guarantee consisting of a standby letter of credit for \$0.6 million, which may be reduced in increments of 25% of the original amount thereof on the first, second and third anniversaries of the commencement date, subject to our compliance with the applicable conditions to such reductions set forth in the lease.